Inner page banner image that shows 4 light blue waves on top of one another

 An important back-to-school laundry tip is knowing which wash cycle is best for your clothing.
 While it may be tempting to use a normal wash cycle for all your clothes to make the laundry process more convenient, choosing permanent press can protect your clothes, especially items at a higher risk of wrinkling, fading or shrinking.

-When it comes to your specific washing machine, a permanent press cycle may be under a casual or wrinkle control cycle.
-During this cycle, the washing machine will use warm water during the majority of the wash cycle and then switch to cold water as it enters the rinse cycle.
-For most washers, a permanent press cycle lasts around 30 minutes while using a gentler agitation compared to a normal wash.
+Regarding your specific washing machine, a permanent press cycle may be under a casual or wrinkle control cycle.
+During this cycle, the washing machine will use warm water most of the wash cycle and then switch to cold water as it enters the rinse cycle.
+For most washers, a permanent press cycle lasts around 30 minutes using a gentler agitation than a normal wash.

 Another benefit of choosing permanent press over a normal wash setting is that the final spin cycle is not as fast, which helps to prevent the wet clothes from pressing in on each other, reducing the creation of wrinkles.